mattermost/docs/source/deployment/ldap-group-sync.rst

 Why can't my existing users see the teams and channels they have been synced to?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next scheduled synchronization job that is ran after the configuration of a group will add the teams and channels for any existing users.
+The next scheduled synchronization job that is run after the configuration of a group will add the teams and channels for any existing users.
 You can manually initiate a synchronization from **System Console > Authentication > AD/LDAP > AD/LDAP Synchronize Now**.

 How do nested groups work with AD/LDAP Group Sync?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users within nested groups are included as members of parent groups.
 The group filter that you specify can include any type of LDAP group on your system.
 The ``member`` LDAP attribute is used to determine nested groups that belong to a parent group.